Vasyl Velychkovsky

+Life

 Velychkovsky was born in Stanislaviv, in then-Austria-Hungary.
-In 1920 he entered the seminary in Lviv, then in Poland.
-In 1925 he took his first religious vows in the village of Holosko near Lviv in the Congregation of the Most Holy Redeemer (better known as the Redemptorists) and was ordained a priest.
+In 1920, he entered the seminary in Lviv, then in Poland.
+In 1925, he took his first religious vows in the village of Holosko near Lviv in the Congregation of the Most Holy Redeemer (better known as the Redemptorists) and was ordained a priest.
 As a priest-monk Vasyl Velychkovsky taught and preached in Volyn, a Ukrainian-majority province in interwar Poland.
-In 1942 he became abbot of the monastery in German-occupied Ternopil.
+In 1942, he became abbot of the monastery in German-occupied Ternopil.
 Because of religious persecution by the Communist Soviet Union he was arrested in 1945 by the NKVD and sent to Kiev.
 The punishment of death was commuted to 10 years of hard labor.

-On release in 1955 he went back to Lviv, and was ordained a bishop in 1963.
-In 1969 he was imprisoned again for three years for his religious activities.
+On release in 1955, he went back to Lviv, and was ordained a bishop in 1963.
+In 1969, he was imprisoned again for three years for his religious activities.
 Released in 1972, he was exiled outside the USSR.
 He died of his injuries from prison in Winnipeg, Manitoba, Canada on June 30, 1973, aged 70.

+Veneration

-Thirty years after his death, Vasyl Velychkovsky's body was found to be almost incorrupt (his toes had fallen off and were subsequently divided to be used as holy relics).
-Beatified in 2001, the intact remains of Vasyl Velychkovsky are enshrined at St. Joseph's Ukrainian Catholic Church in Winnipeg, Manitoba, Canada.
+Thirty years after his death, Vasyl Velychkovsky's body was found to be almost incorrupt (his toes had fallen off and the relics were subsequently divided).
+The body relic of Vasyl Velychkovsky is enshrined at St. Joseph's Ukrainian Catholic Church in Winnipeg, Manitoba, Canada.
 Today, his shrine is located at 250 Jefferson Avenue, Winnipeg, Manitoba.